AICPS/hw2vec/README.md

 # HW2VEC: A Graph Learning Tool for Automating Hardware Security
 [![Build Status](https://travis-ci.com/louisccc/hw2vec.svg?branch=master)](https://travis-ci.com/github/louisccc/hw2vec) [![GitHub license](https://img.shields.io/github/license/Sujit-O/pykg2vec.svg)](https://github.com/Sujit-O/pykg2vec/blob/master/LICENSE) ![PyPI version](https://badge.fury.io/py/hw2vec.svg)

-HW2vec contains the tools and source code we used for our previous research projects.
-In this repo, we collect our previous codebases and standardize the pipeline and use-cases and hope that this tool can be helpful in researchers in hardware security field and drive the research progress in this field.
-The two previous research projects are 1) Hardware Trojan Detection in RTL/Gate-Level Netlist using Graph Learning (GNN4TJ), 2) IP Piracy Detection in hardware design using graph learning (GNN4IP), published in DATE2021 and DAC2021, respectively.
+HW2VEC is an open-source graph learning tool for hardware security applications.
+HW2VEC provides an automated pipeline in extracting a graph representation from a hardware design in various abstraction levels (RTL or gate-level netlist).
+Besides, HW2VEC includes graph learning functional components for users to apply graph learning approaches to these hardware designs in non-Euclidean form according to their problem settings.
+In this readme, we will demonstrate how to use \textsc{HW2VEC} and provide the use-cases for two hardware security applications: \textit{Hardware Trojan Detection at RTL} and \textit{Intellectual Property Piracy Detection}.
+We hope that this tool can be helpful in researchers and practioners in hardware security research community.
 In this repo, we leverage [Pyverilog](https://github.com/PyHDI/Pyverilog) from PyHDI as part of our graph extraction pipeline.

 The architecture of hw2vec is shown as follows:
 ![](https://github.com/AICPS/hw2vec/blob/master/figures/archi.png?raw=true)